cirruslabs/packer-plugin-tart/docs/README.md

 ### Builders

-- [builder](/docs/builders/builder-name.mdx) - The scaffolding builder is used to create endless Packer plugins using a consistent plugin structure.
+- [builder](/docs/builders/tart.mdx) - The tart builder is used to create endless Packer plugins using a consistent plugin structure.

 ### Provisioners

-- [provisioner](/docs/provisioners/provisioner-name.mdx) - The scaffolding provisioner is used to provisioner Packer builds.
+- [provisioner](/docs/provisioners/provisioner-name.mdx) - The tart provisioner is used to provisioner Packer builds.

 ### Post-processors

-- [post-processor](/docs/post-processors/postprocessor-name.mdx) - The scaffolding post-processor is used to
+- [post-processor](/docs/post-processors/postprocessor-name.mdx) - The tart post-processor is used to
-  export scaffolding builds.
+  export tart builds.

 ### Data Sources

-- [data source](/docs/datasources/datasource-name.mdx) - The scaffolding data source is used to export scaffolding data.
+- [data source](/docs/datasources/datasource-name.mdx) - The tart data source is used to export tart data.